arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 # Description
 Arduino Opta® Digital Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 16 programmable inputs for connecting your digital sensors and 8 more relays to operate your machines.
 Designed in partnership with leading relay manufacturer Finder®, it allows professionals to scale up industrial and building automation projects while taking advantage of the Arduino ecosystem.

-The Arduino Opta® Digital Expansion comes in two variants: the EMR (Electromechanical Relay), and the SSR (Solid State Relay), both of them documented inside this document.
+The Arduino Opta® Digital Expansion comes in two variants: the Opta Ext D1608E (with Electromechanical Relays) and the Opta Ext D1608S (with Solid State Relays), both of them documented inside this document.

 # Target Areas: